microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-customtaskextension-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Deletes a [customTaskExtension](../resources/identitygovernance-customtaskextension.md) object.
+Delete a [customTaskExtension](../resources/identitygovernance-customtaskextension.md) object.
 Can only be deleted if it is not referenced in any task objects in a lifecycle workflow.

 ## Permissions